-Future studies should focus on later life history stages (e.g., settlement and metamorphosis).
-Once this is done, our approach can be used to identify bottlenecks to population persistent and also to develop guidelines for threshold levels of pollution in coral reef environments.
+The ability to predict success of organisms in their environment, and particularly for the early life history stages of sensitive, sessile adult species, it is an important step for understanding the effect of environmental change on species distributions.
+Our approach could be extended by including subsequent life history stages (e.g., settlement and metamorphosis), which would allow for the identification of bottlenecks to population persistence and also to develop guidelines for threshold levels of pollutions in coral reef environments.
 Such models can also be used to determine dispersal and recruitment success under given water quality data scenarios and identify sensitive locations for protection.
-Finally, such models can help understand and predict the success of coral species in novel environments, such as might occur following observations and predictions of poleward range shifts associated with increasing sea surface temperatures (Yamano et al. 2011).
-The application of this research to identify more optimal and novel environmental locations for the survival of corals will enable the persistence of these very important organisms into the future, along with coral reef ecosystems and the high diversity of organisms that inhabit them.
+Finally, our approach might be used to better understand and predict the success of coral species in novel environments, such as high-latitude habitats (Yamano et al. 2011).

 Acknowledgements

-I would like to acknowledge and thank Dr Osmar Luiz Jr, Dr Diego Barneche and Sheena Su from Macquarie University, for their helpful comments and suggestions.
+We would like to thank the Quantitative Ecology and Evolution group at Macquarie University for helpful comments and suggestions.
 JSM and AHB were supported by the Australian Research Council.

 Reference List

-Ahsanullah M, Arnott G (1978) Acute Toxicity of Copper, Cadmium, and zinc to Larvae of the Crab Paragrapus quadridentatus (H. Milne Edwards), and Implications for Water Quality Criteria.
-Marine and Freshwater Research 29:1-8

-Albright R, Mason B, Miller M, Langdon C (2010) Ocean acidification compromises recruitment success of the threatened Caribbean coral Acropora palmata.
-Proceedings of the National Academy of Sciences 107:20400-20404

 Anthony KRN, Kline DI, Diaz-Pulido G, Dove S, Hoegh-Guldberg O (2008) Ocean acidification causes bleaching and productivity loss in coral reef builders.
 Proceedings of the National Academy of Sciences 105:17442-17446

 Baird AH, Gilmour JP, Kamiki TM, Nonaka M, Pratchett MS, Yamamoto HH, Yamasaki H (2006) Temperature tolerance of symbiotic and non-symbiotic coral larvae